openscope/openscope/documentation/airport-file-standards.md

 ### Accurate traffic level (and info to back it up)
 The traffic level must be commensurate with real-world levels, with the arrival and departure rates.
 Airports can be very quiet during some hours, and very busy during others-- therefore, the traffic included in the airport file shall be:
-- not less than `yearly operations / 8760` (hourly equivalent of yearly rate)
+- not less than `yearly operations / 8760` (hourly rate averaged over one year)
-- not more than `3x yearly operations / 8760` (hourly equivalent of yearly rate)
+- not more than `3x yearly operations / 8760` (hourly rate averaged over one year)

 A reference link shall be provided, validating the yearly traffic count, so the reviewer may confirm that the traffic level is appropriate.

 ### Base video map
 A "video map" must be provided with all airports.
 For most US airports, these are easily found by checking with the appropriate ARTCC within VATUSA on VATSIM.
 In many other countries, however, these are not available to the public.
-If the originals cannot be obtained, an appropriate and well-thought-out video map must be created. qGIS is the best place to do this.
+If the originals cannot be obtained, an appropriate and well-thought-out video map must be created.
+Using [qGIS](http://www.qgis.org/en/site/) is the best way to do this.

 ### Spacing
 To maintain uniformity in all airport files, only single spaces should be used.